-Each survey team is recommended to have two adults (along with the youth buyers).
+Each survey team is recommended to have two adults (along with the underage purchasers).
 One adult should navigate while the other drives.
-Both adults will manage the youth surveyors and maintain their security and safety.
+Both adults will manage the underage purchasers and maintain their security and safety.
 An adult supervisor should be the first to enter the outlet to assess safety and collect survey information such as gender of clerk and visibility of warning signs.
-The adult supervisors are also responsible for maintaining the morale of the youth during the survey.
+The adult supervisors are also responsible for maintaining the morale of the underage purchaser during the survey.